Install devtools if not already installed

 Note that this increases the compute time for gemma2 massively because it now produces a multiple of the output from before.
 Each run produces roughly a page of reasoning, before the second question generates a number, while our original prompting strategy just gave us one number.
 So run-times increase strongly.

 Note: To test more complicated prompting strategies like this in realtime, another feature of tidyllm comes in handy.
-You can stream back responses just like in online chatbot interfaces during a first test run with the .stream-argument in most api functions to immediately see whether you made strange errors in your prompting.
+You can stream back responses just like in online chatbot interfaces during a first test run with the .stream-argument for most provider functions in chat() to immediately see whether you made strange errors in your prompting.
 Therefore, here we pass the stream arguement trough classify_occupation_cot() to first test the function and the prompting on single inputs before we scale it up to the whole data.

 Let’s run this function with gemma2: